iPhone 6 Review: Bigger Is DEFINITELY Better

 Perhaps the biggest question about the iPhone 6, however, is which one you should get – the iPhone 6 or the iPhone 6 Plus?
 I’ve been using both handsets for around two weeks now (our usual review period) and I am firmly in the iPhone 6 camp.
 It’s the ideal size for a phone, in my humble opinion, falling in line with handsets like the Galaxy Alpha (another beauty) and the awesome Google Nexus 5 and original Moto X. It’s lightweight enough for one-handed use and big enough for decent media experiences – I don’t call 4.7in the goldilocks dimension for nothing.

 I think Apple built the iPhone 6 for existing iPhone users and the iPhone 6 Plus to attract floating voters over from Android and Windows Phone, or completely new smartphone buyers.
-The company has already sold around 20 million handsets (although it hasn’t disclosed the exact split), so whichever way you look at it things seem to be working in Apple’s favour.
+The company has already sold tens of millions of the handsets (although it hasn’t disclosed the exact split), so whichever way you look at it things seem to be working in Apple’s favour.
 For me personally, if I had to choose I’d take the iPhone 6 every time –– but that’s just my personal preference.
-Our review of the iPhone 6 Plus is coming next week, but my advice to you if you’re undecided about which to get right now is to go to an Apple store and try them out.
+Our review of the iPhone 6 Plus can be found by clicking the link, but my advice to you if you’re undecided about which to get right now is to go to an Apple store and try them out.
 The size differences are pretty extreme, so it’s worth taking your time before committing fully to either.

 The iPhone 6 Plus does trump the iPhone 6 in one key area though: battery.
 And depending on how you use your phone, this could be a very divisive factor indeed.
 The difference between the two isn’t immediately obvious at first, but once you really start getting stuck into things, you’ll notice a good 20-25% difference in performance.
 Case in point: just yesterday, in a rare instance of light usage, I checked my iPhone 6 Plus at 5:30om (it’d been off the charger since 7am) and it was rocking 76% charge.
 That’s impressive, especially when you’re coming from a handset like the Nexus 5, as I did.